Shingles Causes, Symptoms, and Treatment

 - Ophthalmic involvement: get immediate specialist advice or refer immediately (to be seen within 24 hours).

-- Immunocompromised patients: get immediate specialist advice regarding treatment or refer immediately.
+- Immunocompromised patients: get immediate specialist advice regarding shingles treatment or refer immediately.
 Any patient with known immunodeficiency (including those with organ transplants and patients on systemic immunosuppression or chemotherapy) should be seen urgently by physicians in an infectious disease unit.

 - More severe disease, recurrence or multiple dermatomal involvement should raise suspicions of underlying immunosuppression; actively look for causes.
 Consider HIV in patients under 65 years of age.

 - Patients with extensive associated cellulitis may need to be admitted for intravenous antibiotics.